iamNilotpal/iamNilotpal/README.md

 ![Banner](banner.png)

 👋 Hi there!
-I'm **Nilotpal Deka**, a passionate software engineer with 2 years of experience in both backend and frontend development.
-I enjoy crafting efficient and scalable web applications.
-Currently, I'm developing a Synthetic Monitoring tool for website and API tracking and a Real User Monitoring (RUM) tool for optimizing user experience through Core Web Vitals metrics.
+I'm **Nilotpal Deka**, Software engineer with 2+ years of experience in both backend and frontend development.
+As a software engineer, I find joy in turning complex challenges into intuitive solutions that genuinely enhance user experiences.
+Currently, I'm wokring on Write Ahead Log Implementation of Go.
 Explore my projects to see my work!

 ## 🌐 Socials: